 When Thing 1 started Kindergarten we were given the opportunity to send him to a fantastic school which specializes in teaching kids on the autism spectrum and teaching kids who just learn differently.
 That is how we have always explained things to the boys.
 We have always said that Thing 1 learns differently so that is why the boys were in two different schools.
 That is why there have been therapy appointments and speech therapy for Thing 1 and not for Thing 2.
 It’s always been our way of life and the boys have just accepted it.

-Over the last couple of years we began to see a lot of changes in Thing 2 that caused us concern.
+A few years later we began to see a lot of changes in Thing 2 that caused us concern.
 At first, we didn’t notice anything different about Thing 2, especially since he was hitting all of his developmental milestones.
 However, we had adjusted our lifestyle to work with Thing 1’s autism.
 We took longer to transition into a new situation, our life was very structured and we took precautions with hearing protectors for loud noises.
 Thing 2 had the benefit of these lifestyle changes.
-However, we thought that Thing 2 just went along with them and we didn’t realize, at the time, that he actually needed those lifestyle changes too.
+However, we thought that Thing 2 just went along with them and we didn’t realize, at the time, that he actually needed those lifestyle changes too and he was benefiting greatly from them.

 As Thing 2 was getting a bit older we thought that Thing 2 was beginning to imitate Thing 1.
 We thought that he didn’t like tags in his shirt or loud noises because he learned that from Thing 1.
 However, as Thing 1 began to thrive in his new school and he learned to deal with things that bothered him, Thing 2 became worse because he was not receiving that same daily therapy as was Thing 1 at school.
 We began to realize that Thing 2 really did have trouble with tags, and sensory issues and loud noises.
 We also started to see symptoms of hyperactivity and a lack of focus appear in Thing 2.
 This led to an initial diagnosis of ADHD.
 After about a year, and a lot of discussions, we decided to try ADHD medication for Thing 2.
 It seemed to help for a few months but then it seemed as if things were beginning to get bad again.
 The tantrums were increasing as well as his lack of focus.
 He used to overreact in simple situations and become very emotional.
 We also saw an increase in his anxiety and he began to take “safety blanket” types of objects to school in his backpack which he left in his locker because it made him feel better.

 We knew that something had to be done to help Thing 2.
 We took him to a place which had special testing for ADHD.
-We found out that his medication was now making him worse and that they believed that he did not have ADHD but that he actually had Autism.
-We were devestated.
+We found out that his medication was actually now making him worse so we stopped the medication and we also found out that they believed that he did not have ADHD but that he actually had Autism.
+We were devastated.
 We never saw that diagnosis coming.
-Thing 1 and Thing 2 present so differently that we honestly did not believe that Thing 2 was on the spectrum.
+Thing 1 and Thing 2 presented so differently that we honestly did not believe that Thing 2 was on the spectrum.
 Apparently, the autism spectrum is a lot larger than we had ever imagined.
-In the end, Thing 2 also ended up being diagnosed, at 8 years old, as being on the spectrum.
+In the end, Thing 2 also ended up being diagnosed, at 8 years old, as having high functioning autism.

 The boys’ school has been a wonderful part of our journey.
 Thing 1 started out in preschool at a private school which he attended through Junior Kindgergarten.
-Thing 2 attended the same school from preschool through first grade.
+Thing 2 attended the same private school from preschool through first grade.
 Even though we loved that school it was clear that Thing 1 just learned differently and needed a different placement.
 He needed to be taught differently and in a way that he could understand and learn.
 In Kindergarten we started him at his current school and he loves it.
-Once we realized that Thing 2 also learned differently, we transferred Thing 2 to the same school in second grade and he too loves it!
+Once we realized that Thing 2 also learned differently, we transferred Thing 2 in the second grade to the same school as Thing 1 attended and he too loves it!

 There are two teachers/intervention specialists per grade, speech therapy a few times a week at the school, 12-16 students per class, social skills learning and an environment for kids who just need to learn things a little bit differently.
 We are also blessed to have had a school like that near us.
 We wanted to send our children to Catholic school and this school is also a Catholic school so we are doubly blessed!
 Regardless of their individual learning styles, both of our boys are still able to attend Catholic school for their educations.